laruence/yar/README.md

 Light, concurrent RPC framework for PHP(c, java etc will be supported soon)

-This extension is under developing, please do not use this in a product

 ## Requirement
 - PHP >= 5.2
 - Curl